KulikDM/pythresh/docs/index.rst

 The following APIs are applicable for all detector models for easy use.

--  :func:`pythresh.thresholders.base.BaseDetector.eval`: evaluate
+-  :func:`pythresh.thresholders.base.BaseDetector.eval`: evaluate a single
-   outlier score.
+   outlier or multiple outlier detection likelihood score sets

 Key Attributes of a threshold: